 Barely able to see the tips of her skis as the heavy snow encrusted her eyelids, she swiped a gloved hand across her face, then tightened the scarf over her mouth and nose.

 Grabbing the front of her toque she pulled it down across her forehead, then fumbled with the drawstrings of her hood, cinching it tight so only her eyes were showing.

-“Dan,” she yelled again.
+“Dan,” she repeated, yelling his name again.

-Hearing nothing, she leaned into the tempest.
+Hearing nothing but the wind, she leaned into the tempest.

 “Stay back,” she could hear her father yell.

 “Dan,” she called out, ignoring his warnings and forging ahead, trying to catch sight of him.

 “Stay back Har…” he yelled again, her name lost to the wind.